Seizure of Bitcoin for Civil Asset Forfeiture

 The attorneys at Sammis Law Firm represent clients in cryptocurrency seizures for civil asset forfeiture, including the seizure of Bitcoin (BTC), Bitcoin Cash (BCH), Bitcoin SV (BSV), Bitcoin Gold (BTG), Ethereum, Ethereum Classic, Litecoin, or Tezos.

-Whether the cryptocurrency was seized by federal agents from your computer wallet, mobile wallet, online wallet, or cold storage account, we can help.
+Whether federal agents seized cryptocurrency from your computer wallet, mobile wallet, online wallet, or cold storage account, we can help.

 Call 813-250-0500.

-If the government believes that your property represents the proceeds traceable to criminal activity, then it might be seized and subject to forfeiture proceedings pursuant to 18 U.S.C. § 981(a)(1)(C) or a related provision.
+If the government believes that your property represents the proceeds traceable to criminal activity, then it might be seized and subject to forfeiture proceedings under 18 U.S.C. § 981(a)(1)(C) or a related provision.

 In civil asset forfeiture cases under 21 U.S.C. § 881(a)(6), the government alleges the cryptocurrency is connected to cybercrimes, cyber-scams, drug trafficking, or money laundering.